Buying a Single-Phase Vs. Three-Phase Generator

 You should choose a 3-phase generator if your plant or operation relies upon any of the following:

-Industries and Situations That Usually Require a 3-Phase Generator
+Industries and Situations Requiring a 3-Phase Generator

 1. Small Batch and Continuous Manufacturing